oyweraa-hue/Sofya-Version-1.0/README.md

 # _The Sofya Program_
 1. Start
-2. AskComputerUser "Input the first number:" store the answer in Variable[x]
+2. Ask Computer User "Input the first number:" and store the answer in Variable[x]
-3. AskComputerUser "Input the second number:" store the answer in Variable[y]
+3. Ask Computer User "Input the second number:" and store the answer in Variable[y]
 4. Variable Sum is Variable[x] + Variable[y]
 5. Variable Difference is Variable[x] - Variable[y]
-6. Say "The sum is" also say Variable[Sum]
+6. Write "The sum is" and also write Variable[Sum]
-7. Say "The difference is" also say Variable[Difference]
+7. Write "The difference is" and also write Variable[Difference]
 8. Stop

 # How to Set Up Sofya Version 1.0